-Keep in mind that the so-called “redirect virus” affects all popular browsers, such as Google Chrome, Mozilla Firefox, etc. Because of the annoying and potentially dangerous redirects, users tend to call such issues “browser redirect virus”, or in the case of Safari – Safari redirect virus.
+Keep in mind that the so-called “redirect virus” affects all popular browsers.
+Not only Safari but also Google Chrome, Mozilla Firefox, etc. Because of the annoying and potentially dangerous redirects, users tend to call such issues “browser redirect virus,” or in the case of Safari – Safari redirect virus.

 |Name||Safari Redirect Virus|